gvwilson/change/06_finale/index.md

 ## A Modest Proposal

--   Start by creating a workshop on [succession planning](https://gvwilson.github.io/succession/)
+-   Help create a workshop on [succession and shutdown](https://gvwilson.github.io/sunset/)
     -   Timely
     -   A chance to get to know each other
     -   A low-risk way to practice skills you will need for bigger challenges